-The Lord Jesus told him, "Go to Straight Street to the house that belongs to Judas.
+11 The Lord Jesus told him, "Go to Straight Street to the house that belongs to Judas.
 Ask someone there if you can talk to a man named Saul of Tarsus, because he is praying to me at this moment.
 12 Saul has seen a vision in which a man named Ananias entered the house where he was staying and put his hands on him in order that he might see again."
 13 Ananias answered, "But Lord, many people have told me about this man!
 He has done many evil things to the people in Jerusalem who believe in you!
 14 The chief priests have given him power to come here to Damascus in order to arrest all those who believe in you!"
 15 But the Lord Jesus told Ananias, "Go to Saul!
 Do what I say, because I have chosen him to serve me in order that he might speak about me both to non-Jewish people and their kings and to the Israelite people.
-I myself will tell him that he must often suffer in order to tell people about me."
-So Ananias went, and after he found the house where Saul was, he entered it.
+16 I myself will tell him that he must often suffer in order to tell people about me."
+17 So Ananias went, and after he found the house where Saul was, he entered it.
 Then, as soon as he met Saul, he put his hands on him, and he said, "Brother Saul, the Lord Jesus himself commanded me to come to you.
 He is the same one who appeared to you while you were traveling along the road to Damascus.
 He sent me to you in order that you might see again and that you might be completely controlled by the Holy Spirit."
-Instantly, things like fish scales fell from Saul's eyes, and he was able to see again.
+18 Instantly, things like fish scales fell from Saul's eyes, and he was able to see again.
 Then he stood up and was baptized.
-After Saul ate some food, he became strong again.
+19 After Saul ate some food, he became strong again.
 Saul stayed with the other believers in Damascus for several days.

-Right away he began to preach about Jesus in the Jewish synagogues.
-He told them that Iesus is the Son of God.
-In Damascus there was a follower of Je- All the people who heard him preach sus named Ananias.
-The Lord Jesus made were amazed.
-Some of them were sayhim see a vision and said to him, "Ana- ing, "We can hardly believe that this is nias!"
-He replied, "Lord, I am listening." the same man who pursued the believers in Jerusalem and who has come here to take them as prisoners to the chief priests in Jerusalem!"
-But God enabled Saul to preach to many people even more convincingly.
+20 Right away he began to preach about Jesus in the Jewish synagogues.
+He told them that Iesus is the Son of God. were amazed.
+Some of them were sayin Jerusalem and who has come here to take them as prisoners to the chief priests in Jerusalem!"
+22 But God enabled Saul to preach to many people even more convincingly.
 He was proving from the scriptures that Jesus is the Christ.
 So the Jewish leaders in Damascus could not think how to disprove what he said.

-Some time later, the Jewish leaders there plotted to kill him.
-During each day and night those Jews were continually watching the people passing through the city gates, in order that when they saw Saul they might kill him.
+23 Some time later, the Jewish leaders there plotted to kill him.
+24 During each day and night those Jews were continually watching the people passing through the city gates, in order that when they saw Saul they might kill him.
 However, someone told Saul what they planned to do.
 25 So some of those whom he had led to believe in Jesus took him one night to the high stone wall that surrounded the city.
 They used ropes to lower him in a large basket through an opening in the wall.
 In this way he escaped from Damascus.